azeezat/react-native-select/SECURITY.md

 Use this section to tell people how to report a vulnerability.

-To report a vlnerability, use the issue report template on github.
+To report a vlnerability, use the **Report a security vulnerability** template on github